knpuniversity/symfony4/sfcasts/encore/require-import.md

 variables?
 Yes!
 We totally did!
 And that is *no* small thing.
 Heck, we could stop the tutorial right now, and you would *still* have this amazing superpower.

 But... we won't!
-Oh, there is still *so* much cool stuff to talk about.
+There is still *so* much cool stuff to talk about.
 Like, how we can now *super* easily install third-party libraries via Yarn and import them in our code.
 Let's do it!